 Oracle BI is another top solution.
 While Oracle shares commonalities with QlikView, it also boasts especially strong geospatial visualization capabilities, including advanced mapping controls and fantastic dashboard integration.
 In addition, it performs exceptionally well when exporting analytics reports.
 With Oracle BI, users can easily and intuitively interact with each other; view reports online; and publish, send and schedule reports to a variety of outputs such as SMS.
 While Oracle has limited benchmarking capability, its Scorecard and Strategy Management features allow users to establish goals and measure their success over a period of time, while also communicating progress and information to the entire organization.

 SAP BusinessObjects received a perfect score in Hadoop, exporting analytics reports, mobile access, and storyboarding, with strong performance in visual querying, geospatial integration, and interactive visualizations.
 However, its benchmarking capabilities are very limited, as is its ability to monitor regulatory compliance.
+That said, it’s still a powerful analytic tool for finding game-changing insights.

 For users who want a customized interface, the MicroStrategy Analytics platform may be the right choice.
 Since the company is known for its excellent personalized customer service, this is a good choice for companies and individuals new to BI software.
 The platform provides helpful insights through customized dashboards and powerful analytics tools.